neurobloomai/pact/docs/philosophy/NeuroBloom-Philosophy.md

 **Test Match Strategy**
 Borrowed from cricket — patient defense with occasional strategic advances, optimizing for **long-game survival** over short-term dominance

+**Prepared AND Open Stance**
+"I've done my best to prepare, and I'm ready to learn from whatever comes" — holding confidence and humility simultaneously, readiness without arrogance

 ---

 **In gratitude to all teachers, seen and unseen.**
 **In service of systems that serve.**

+---

+## Document History

+**v1.1** (November 12, 2025)
+- Added Principle 7: "The Prepared AND Open Stance"
+- Incorporated the elegant synthesis: "I've done my best to prepare, and I'm ready to learn from whatever comes"
+- Added Telugu wisdom on the danger of thinking you know everything
+- Updated Integration section and Appendix to include the new principle

+**v1.0** (November 12, 2025)
+- Initial philosophy document created
+- Established 6 core philosophical commitments
+- Incorporated Bohr quote as anchor
+- Documented wisdom lineage and the "crazy enough to be correct" thesis

 ---